jamesccupps/jamesccupps.github.io/PROTOCOL.md

 A naive parser that scans for `01 00 00` byte patterns will false-positive on the response's **trailing configuration block** — the panel appends min/max/resolution metadata with a near-identical structure.

-**Reliable disambiguator**: the byte *immediately before* the real value block's `01 00 00` marker must be a printable ASCII character (the last byte of a TLV point-name string).
+The reliable disambiguator is the byte *immediately before* the real value block's `01 00 00` marker: it must be a printable ASCII character — the last byte of the TLV-encoded point name.

 The trailing config block's preceding byte is part of the float value itself (non-ASCII bytes).